Ola Electric becomes India’s newest unicorn with new $250 million investment from SoftBank – TechCrunch

 “As we think of the next decade, we want to invest in and we want to be very relevant on the global scale business front as well as building new-age, cutting edge technology which impact the new age business model of the future, there is no better place in the world to do it than here in the Bay area, we have made a small start, we will be hiring close to around 100-150 people here this year and from there we will take it beyond,” Ola cofounder and CEO Bhavish Aggarwal said at a recent conference.

 Uber, meanwhile, currently has little to no electric vehicles play in the nation.
 Just two months ago, it partnered with electric bicycle sharing platform Yulu to conduct a trial in Bangalore.
+Globally, however, Uber ATG span out of the San Francisco-headquartered firm and raised capital for its self-driving business.
+China’s Didi is reportedly eyeing going the same route.